Active play is important for children’s physical activity

-Press release issued 20 July 2010Active play makes a significant contribution to children’s physical activity and could play an important part in the health of future generations, a new study has found.
+Researchers in the University's Department of Exercise, Nutrition and Health Sciences have found active play makes a significant contribution to children’s physical activity and could play an important part in the health of future generations.

 Many young people do not meet current UK physical activity guidelines.
 Preventing the decline in physical activity that occurs as children enter adolescence may reduce future risk of cardiovascular disease and obesity.